dvklopfenstein/goatools_simulation/README.md

 ## Two categories of simulations (details):
 ### [**Preparatory**: Hypotheses and multiple-test simulations]()
-Demonstrates that the mean False Discovery Rates (FDRs) resulting from simulations using randomly generated hypotheses test results centers around the alpha-level set by the user (0.05).
+Demonstrates that the mean False Discovery Rates (FDRs) resulting from simulations using randomly generated hypotheses test results centers around the alpha-level set by the user (0.05) when all hypotheses are true, but is smaller otherwise.

 In fact, as larger percentages of the hypotheses are "Non-true null hypotheses" (i.e. Null should be rejected; there is a difference between the study items and the population items),